-A federal marijuana charge and the possible sentence you face depends upon several factors.
+A federal marijuana charge and the possible sentence you face depend upon several factors.
 The type of charge, such as possession or trafficking, the amount of the drug found, and your intent all factor into your case.
 If you find yourself the subject of a search, remain calm and contact an attorney as soon as possible.
 Be respectful to law enforcement but ask to speak with your attorney.
 Remember that anything you say can and will be used against you in a court of law.

 An arrest of any type is a scary experience.
 A federal charge is even worse due to the thought of a federal prison sentence.
 Criminal defense attorneys study law to help citizens like you.
 It’s their job, and they take great pride in presenting the best defense possible.